-In developing project alternatives to reduce or avoid significant noise impacts, the simplest and most common way of analyzing the situation is to calculate the conditions that would just avoid an impact and tailor the project alternative to that new scenario.
-For instance, if a significant vehicular traffic noise impact were identified at a receptor, the project-generated $L{10(1)}$ worst-hour increase would be at least 3 dB(A).
-If one calculated the project-generated traffic volume that would in the worst-hour cause a less than 3 dB(A) increase in $L{10(1)}$ values, that traffic volume would define the alternative project volume.
-A change in plan that dispersed traffic differently or reduced the project size and thus the trip generation from the project may address this traffic noise issue.
+In developing project alternatives to reduce or avoid significant noise in sacs, the simplest and most common way of analyzing the situation is to calculate the conditions that would just avoid an impact and tailor the project alternative to that new scenario.
+For instance, if a significant vehicular traffic noise impact were identified at a receptor, the project-generated $L{10(1)}$ worst-hour increase would be at least 3 $L{10(1)}$ one calculated the project-generated traffic volume that would in the worst-hour cause a less than 3 $L{10(1)}$ value, that traffic volume would define the alternative project volume.
+A change in plan that dispensed traffic differently or reduced the project size and thus the trip generation from the project may address the traffic noise issue.
 Similar analysis techniques may be used for analyzing alternatives from any relative impact criterion.

-When dealing with absolute impact criteria, alternative project arrangements may be set by moving, scaling down, or shielding the original project to the point where significant impacts are avoided.
-For instance, if a manufacturing facility generated a significant impact at a residence, the noise-generating part of the facility may be moved to the distance at which the noise levels at the property line would be low enough not to cause a significant impact.
+When dealing with absolute impact criteria alternative project arrangements may be set by moving, scaling down, or shielding the original project to the point where significant impacts are avoided.
+For instance, if a manufacturing facility generated a significant impact at a resize ce, the noise-generating part of the facility may be moved to the distance at which the noise levels at the property one would be low enough not to cause a significant impact.
 Another possible alternative would be to scale down operations until noise levels reached would not cause a significant impact.
-Yet another alternative to the project may include a building or barrier between the noise-generating facility and the property line to shield the noise to the point where a significant impact would be avoided.
+Yet another alternative to the project may include a building or barrier between the noise-generating facility and the property line to shield the noise of the logic where a significant impact would be avoided.
 These options may each have to be evaluated in terms of their feasibility and potential impacts on other environmental assessment categories.